-In addition to CBE assistantships and fellowships, outstanding applicants to the Ph.D. program will be considered for Presidential and University fellowships.
-Recipients of these fellowships receive a stipend during their first year of study, and are not required to provide service to the College.
-If selected for a Presidential fellowship, they also receive a budget for research expenses.
+Outstanding applicants to the program will be considered for Presidential and University fellowships.
+Recipients of these fellowships receive the monthly stipend during their first year of study with no duty.

 Tuition for the Ph.D. in Business and Economics Program

 The cost for the Ph.D Program is $1,235 per credit hour.

 Wellness fee: $100/semester, $200/year (fall, spring)